kathleenDD/go-the-f-to-sleep-game/README.md

 Enjoy!

-**  Most, if not all icons are created by Freepik and downloaded from flaticon.com.
+<font-size="9">**  Most, if not all icons are created by Freepik and downloaded from flaticon.com.
+Backround image designed by vectorpouch, downloaded from freepik.com.</font>